itayt23/Final_Project_236347/README.md

 ## Synthesizer Limits:
 - Cannot hanlde sketch holes inside the while loop.
 - Cannot hanlde ASSERT expression inside the while loop.
+- Cannot handle while loop unroll greater than 4.
 - We've limited the synthesis depth to 5 , i.e. we check programs of size 5 or less - this could be changed by the code itself - for pbe in line 210 and for assert in line 170 in wp.py file.
 - we've limited the SMT solver check to 2 seconds per program , this could be changed by the code itself in line 239 in wp.py.